Srinivasa314/calcite/docs/part1.md

-Calcite allows use to use rust functions in Deno almost effortlessly.
+Calcite allows you to use rust functions in Deno almost effortlessly.
 In this guide we will create a basic Deno plugin.

 First create a new project
 ```